ChristianChimi/Global-Public-Health-Dashboard/README.md

 - Renamed Entity to Country for readability.
 - Renames the vaccine columns to make it clear they represent a share/percentage.
 - Applied ROUND(..., 2) to numeric fields to limit the number of decimal places to 2, improving readability.
-- Exported to unique dataset for PowerBI
+- Exported to unique dataset for PowerBI.

 ## **PowerBI**
 - Visualized trends: